R00TKI11/boltguard/docs/airgap.md

 2. **No external databases** - all checks are policy-based
 3. **No phone-home** - zero telemetry or analytics

+### Typical air-gapped workflow

+On a machine with internet access:

+    boltguard -bundle-export policies.tar.gz

+Transfer the bundle using removable media or an internal artifact store.

+On the air-gapped system:

+    boltguard -bundle-import policies.tar.gz
+    boltguard myimage.tar

 ## Air-Gapped Setup

 ### Option 1: Build from source